 Sleep Differs Among Species

 Sleep varies widely across groups of species.
 While a brown bat sleeps approximately 20 hours in a 24-hour period, other types of animals may only need two or three hours of sleep to function.

 How sleep patterns function also varies widely.
 For example, scientists know that half of a dolphin’s brain stays awake and alert while the other half slumbers.
-This function is needed so that the dolphin can remain aware about potential danger.
+This function is needed so that the dolphin can remain aware of potential danger.
 Conversely, jellyfish do not need the brain to sleep at all.
 Mammals, birds, and reptiles all experience both REM and non-REM sleep cycles.
 However, animal researchers believe that insects and fish do not need REM sleep.